 Staff: Designate one person to take responsibility for the green room.
 That not only limits the traffic, but ensures the room is not forgotten.
 They should straighten and restock every 30 minutes and fully while the artist is performing.

-Given proper thought, the green room can a wonderful space for your guests and set the perfect tone for a wonderful evening.
+Given proper thought, the green room can be an opportunity the leave a lasting impression on your guests and set the perfect tone for the evening.